Straight to your inbox

 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe

-But in order to maximize your email marketing, you’ve got to grow a great list of engaged people to send to.
-After all, it’s common to lose 20% of your subscribers each year to attrition.
+But, in order to maximize your email marketing, you’ve got to grow a great list of engaged people to send to.

-So it’s important to have a great strategy for growing your list—not to mention the persistence to keep it up.
+It’s important to have a great strategy for growing your list as well as the persistence to keep it up.
 Read on as we share actionable tips that every modern marketer can use to grow a thriving email list.

-Social media sites like Facebook and Twitter garner attention for their large user bases, yet email marketing has a much higher reach than both of them—combined.
-Facebook claims to have more than 1.35 billion users and Twitter has more than 270 million users, but…
+Social media sites like Facebook and Twitter garner attention for their large user bases, yet email marketing has a much higher reach than both of them combined.
+Facebook claims to have more than 1.35 billion users and Twitter has more than 270 million users.

 Facebook has progressively reduced the number of people that a brand’s posts can reach in an attempt to drive businesses towards paid advertising options.